BaggioPereira/PythonFBX/README.md

 In this project we were assigned to try and use the coding language python to load up a web server and use it to convert and display an FBX image on the web server site.
 In this project we were in a group of three, Michael Craddock, Baggio Pereira and Eleni Paskali.
 To begin this project the first thing we looked up was setting up a server.
 We initially looked at using something along the lines of Amazon or google to host the service but we ended up choosing to host it locally so that we didn’t have to spend money on hosting costs and due to time constraints we never managed to switch over to using a proper online server.
 Some initial testing was done early on trying to connect to Amazons service however at the time it proved tricky and to get the project moving we switched over to using a local hosted server so we could get something down.
+The server script does two assignments.
+The first is to host the directory, and the other is to run the main script (PythonFBX) which then creates the SVG file used and updates the HTML.
 After creating a blank local hosted web page we began to work on creating different types of FBX models to try and convert and upload to the page itself.
 To start with we used a tea pot model to try and upload as it has quite a few distinct features to show and to recreate as well.
 To begin with we start by setting all the global variables such as the file names, numbers, edges, depth etc.